Course Schedule and Class Materials

 Determining possible weaknesses of the model

-Online lab 4.1 (due on Friday, May 2 at 11:59:00)
+Online lab 4.1 (due on Friday, December 6 at 11:59:00)

 - Your choice of any DataCamp course (as long as it relates to statistics)

-- Send the completion certificate from the end of the course
+- Send the completion certificate from the end of the course to the lab manager, Jingyu Wang, on Teams

-Final project - progress check (due Sunday, May 4 at 23:59:00)
+Final project - progress check (due Sunday, December 8 at 23:59:00)

-Final project (due Wednesday, May 7 at 23:59:00)
+Final project (due Wednesday, December 10 at 23:59:00)